shawnr/practical-javascript/appendix-a-resources-for-learning-more-about-javascript.md

 # Resources for Learning More

+As the author of this book, I recommend our [Web Development Certificate](http://webdev.seattleu.edu) program at Seattle University.
+We specialize in frontend development with a modern approach, and our program is designed to support mid-career change.

 There are many resources online for learning more about JavaScript.
 Here are some links to useful sites.
 None of these sites are affiliated with this book.

 ## References